kdurance/100-days-of-code/log.md

 #### Day 61: April 12, 2021
 Continued working through Pluralsight JS course.
 Met online with a dev friend who's providing some mentoring during this frontend learning period.
 She recommended I skip relearning all the JS basics with this new course and just skip ahead to the web based JS I need.<br><br>

+#### Day 62: April 13, 2021
+Got my footer layout built for all three of my personal website pages, just need to add the links.
+Learned about adding HTTPS to websites.
+Started to set it up but discovered I need to reorganize my code files so I did that for www.jonilambtherapy.com and will add the security tomorrow.<br><br>